Are there any costs involved in taking part in the competition?

 How do we enter?

-Who can make a team?
+Who can be part of a team?

 Students can be from a single school, from multiple classes, from different schools or even countries.
 Each team has to have at least 5 members and has to be represented by an adult coach.